Reaction-transport coupling drives spatiotemporal organization in fuel-driven supramolecular polymerization: Results and Discussion

-To further examine the dynamics of traveling wavefronts, we introduce a localized Gaussian perturbation to the polymer mass concentration ($m_{1}^\prime$) and polymer number concentration ($m_{0}^\prime$) at the center of the spatial domain.
-This Gaussian perturbation serves as a controlled and localized seed, enabling a systematic investigation of wavefront initiation and propagation in the system.
-The resulting traveling wavefronts exhibit intricate internal structures, characterized by multiple concentric rings of alternating high and low concentration regions that continuously emerge and dissipate within the propagating front.
-Interestingly, regions outside the advancing front occasionally display polymer mass concentrations higher than those within the front boundary.
-These features arise from the nonlinear coupling and feedback inherent in the reaction network, which governs the activation-deactivation and assembly-disassembly processes.
-At longer times, the system evolves into transient polygon-like spatial patterns, consistent with those observed under random perturbations (Fig.~\ref{fig5}).
+To further analyze wavefront dynamics, we introduce a localized Gaussian perturbation as a controlled initial condition.
+This generates radially symmetric wavefronts that propagate outward from the perturbation center (Fig.~\ref{fig5}), enabling a clearer characterization of front dynamics.
+The propagating fronts exhibit intricate internal structures, including concentric regions of alternating high and low concentration that continuously form and dissipate during propagation.
+At longer times, the system again evolves into transient polygon-like patterns, consistent with those observed for random perturbations.
 The corresponding pattern evolution is further illustrated in Movie-S2 (see SI, Section-3).
 In addition, we explored multiple points across the parameter space and present the spatiotemporal dynamics of a representative parameter set ($k_{a}^\prime = 0.9$, $k_{d2}^\prime = 2000.0$, and $k_{d3}^\prime = 0.1$) located close to the bifurcation surface in Movie S3 (SI, Section-3).
 The qualitative nature of the wave dynamics closely resembles that observed deep within the spatiotemporally unstable domain.
-To quantify this behavior and extract scaling properties, we analyze the dynamics of the moving interface in detail.